Bellbird Park

 The level of residential development activity in Bellbird Park was found to be higher than 90% of real estate markets across the country

-Demand is outpacing supply, potentially driving up prices and increasing buyer competition.
-New homes are being constructed at an average value of $346,000.
+The average construction cost value of new homes is $346,000.
 Compared to Greater Brisbane, Bellbird Park has seen slightly more development, with 14.0% above the regional average per person over the five-year period.
 This preserves reasonable buyer options while sustaining existing property demand.
+However, development activity has moderated in recent periods.

-However, recent development activity has moderated.
-Nationally, this level of development suggests strong developer confidence in the location.
-New building activity comprises 93.0% detached dwellings and 7.0% attached dwellings, preserving Bellbird Park's suburban nature and attracting space-seeking buyers.
+Nationally, Bellbird Park's development is substantially higher, suggesting strong developer confidence in the location.
+New building activity comprises 93.0% detached dwellings and 7.0% attached dwellings, preserving the area's suburban nature and attracting space-seeking buyers.
 With around 115 people per approval, Bellbird Park reflects a developing area.
-Population forecasts indicate Bellbird Park will gain approximately 5,899 residents by 2041.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to gain 5,881 residents by 2041.
 Development is keeping pace with projected growth, though increasing competition among buyers is expected as the population expands.

 Frequently Asked Questions - Development